kieran-ohara/blog/src/_drafts/2018-11-05-terminal-colours.md

 }'
 ```

--Make terminal look amazing
-    -When I started out, I didn't realise how good terminals could look!
-        -Start off with iTerm and oh-my-ZSH themes
-            - Bold and thin text
-        - Got into VIM, and started to find all-in-one themes
-            - Themes that could work for iTerm, Vim and powerline.
-                - solarized
-                - Replaced powerline with Airline + tmuxline
+If you see a smooth rainbow of colours

 - Found gruvbox and noticed my colour scheme just did not match
     - italics were not working
     - colour was dimmer
         - set/help termguicolors
         - help xterm-true-color
         - help terminal-options

 [ncurses]: https://www.gnu.org/software/ncurses/
 [unixporn]: https://www.reddit.com/r/unixporn/